Dental Care for Dogs

 Make Sure Your Dog is Comfortable

 Dogs aren’t born naturally comfortable with human hands and tools in their mouths.
 Yes, oral care is essential for your dog’s health, but you should never force your dog to do something that scares him.
 If your dog is frightened by the process, leave it be.
-Let your dog know that he can stop anytime he wants to.
-This will earn his trust, and eventually, you’ll be able to brush his teeth without (too much) hassle.
+Let your dog know that he can stop anytime he wants to; this will earn his trust, and eventually, you’ll be able to brush his teeth without too much hassle.
 And do the brushing yourself.
 Don’t let just anyone stick his hand in your dog’s mouth; this could stress your animal out and even lead to a lawsuit, according to Tate Law Offices.

-was written by Matt Rhoney
+“Dental Care for Dogs,” written by Matt Rhoney

 A QUESTION FOR YOU: